jkao/jkao.github.io/rants/_posts/2011-12-26-summer-in-new-york.md

-Staffing always seemed to be an issue in the company, as we attempted to find consultants of the required calibre and skillset for the project, although coming in as an intern I didn't really have any of thse frameworks under my belt, but I managed to pick it up pretty quickly regardless, despite all the frustrations I had to deal with using sparse documentation at times.
+Staffing always seemed to be an issue in the company, as we attempted to find consultants of the required calibre and skillset for the project, although coming in as an intern I didn't really have any of these frameworks under my belt, but I managed to pick it up pretty quickly regardless, despite all the frustrations I had to deal with using sparse documentation at times.